 Tel: 07905 682886

-Wheelchair Basketball is a club for everyone aged 8+ with mild/moderate neurological and physical disabilities.
+Wheelchair Basketball is a club for everyone aged 8+ with any kind of disability.

-We are open to all abilities, you do not have to be a wheelchair user to join in
+We are open to all abilities, you do not have to be a wheelchair user to join in.
+Friends and siblings are also welcome.

 Arts workshops and events for children, young people and adults with disabilities.